wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 * [HDInsight documentation](/documentation/services/hdinsight/): The documentation page for Azure HDInsight with links to articles, videos, and more resources.

-* [Get started with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-tutorial-get-started): A quick-start tutorial for provisioning HDInsight Hadoop clusters on Linux and running sample Hive queries.
+* [Get started with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows-v1/): A quick-start tutorial for provisioning HDInsight Hadoop clusters on Linux and running sample Hive queries.

-* [Get started with Linux-based Storm on HDInsight](/documentation/articles/hdinsight-apache-storm-tutorial-get-started): A quick-start tutorial for provisioning a Storm on HDInsight cluster and running sample Storm topologies.
+* [Get started with Linux-based Storm on HDInsight](/documentation/articles/hdinsight-apache-storm-tutorial-get-started/): A quick-start tutorial for provisioning a Storm on HDInsight cluster and running sample Storm topologies.

-* [Provision HDInsight on Linux](/documentation/articles/hdinsight-provision-clusters-v1): Learn how to provision an HDInsight Hadoop cluster on Linux through the Azure Management Portal, Azure CLI, or Azure PowerShell.
+* [Provision HDInsight on Linux](/documentation/articles/hdinsight-provision-clusters-v1/): Learn how to provision an HDInsight Hadoop cluster on Linux through the Azure Portal, Azure CLI, or Azure PowerShell.

-* [Working with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-information): Get some quick tips on working with Hadoop Linux clusters provisioned on Azure.
+* [Working with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-information/): Get some quick tips on working with Hadoop Linux clusters provisioned on Azure.

-* [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari): Learn how to monitor and manage your Linux-based Hadoop on HDInsight cluster by using Ambari Web, or the Ambari REST API.
+* [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari/): Learn how to monitor and manage your Linux-based Hadoop on HDInsight cluster by using Ambari Web, or the Ambari REST API.

 ### Apache Hadoop